 Founders League Tournament (established 2009)

 Pippy O’Connor Individual Champions

 About Head Coach O'Shea

 Ginger taught at Boca Raton Academy, now a Pine Crest School, for five years before moving back to the north to earn a master’s degree in psychology from Teachers College, Columbia University.
 She then taught and coached at The Masters School in Dobbs Ferry, New York, for 14 years before joining the Taft faculty.
-Her duties at Taft now include teaching adolescent psychology to upper mids and seniors as well as working as a full-time admission officer.
-Ginger is also head coach for the girls’ varsity volleyball and golf teams.
-As a volleyball coach, Ginger has a career winning record of 74 percent with a tally of 464-166 and 22 tournament appearances at three schools.
+Her duties at Taft now include teaching adolescent psychology and sports psychology to upper mids and seniors.
+Ginger was the head coach for the girls’ varsity volleyball for 17 years and stepped away after her 501st career victory.
+She presently is the varsity assistant to one of her former players.
+As a volleyball coach, Ginger has had over 25 tournament appearances at three schools.
+When Ginger stepped down from the Taft volleyball team it was ranked #2 in New England.
 In 2000 and 2004 Ginger was recognized in Who’s Who Among America’s Teachers for her tremendous contributions to the athletic community.
-In 2010 she was the recipient of the Victory Club Award for achieving 400 career wins.
-Ginger’s team is the only one in the New England Prep School League to be presented the All-Academic Award by the American Volleyball Coaches Association.
-The girls’ varsity golf team was started in 2004 under Ginger’s direction, and the team has already posted an undefeated season.
-Ginger lives on campus with her husband and children.
-She is also a triathlete and a competitive golfer.
+Ginger’s team is the only one in the New England Prep School League to be presented the All-Academic Award by the American Volleyball Coaches Association for over 10 years in a row.
+The girls’ varsity golf team was started in 2004 under Ginger’s direction, and the girls’ golf team has numerous Founders League Championships and multiple New England Championships.
+Ginger started helping out with the girls’ III’s ice hockey program four years ago.
+Ginger lives on campus with her husband.